Vacation Rentals in Montreal

 On average, how much do vacation rentals in Montreal cost?

-We can see from our data that Montreal has an average price of $223.79 per night, a relatively high one for a city in Canada.
+We can see from last year that Montreal had an average price of $216 per night, a relatively high one compared to the cities in Canada.

-It's worthwhile to be proactive in Montreal as only 27% of the properties are available throughout the year, according to our 2020 data.
+It's worthwhile to be proactive in Montreal as only 22% of the accommodations remain available throughout the year, following the data observed in the previous year.

 Which months offer the highest availability?

 February, March and January are, in order of highest to lowest, the months that have the largest number of properties available, with an average availability of 28%, 26%, and 26%.
 However, even during these periods of time, when the availability is the highest, the average is just 27%.
 So we highly recommend you always book your vacation early Montreal.

 When are there fewer vacation rental options available in Montreal?

 The month with the highest average booked rental figures is November (only 14% of properties were available on average last year).
 Followed by December (16%), and then September (17%).
 During this period, the availability is only 15%.
 It is therefore recommended to reserve far in advance.

 Are there many vacation rentals in Montreal?

 We have collected the offers from 8 different providers in Montreal, so we can provide you with around 1,100 properties.
 You're going to have a hard time choosing your favorite!